vcoppo23/Robocup/README.md

 To get out of Stop All mode, just stop the flask servers and restart them

-To stop a flask server hit "Control+C" at the same time on your keybaord
+To stop a flask server hit "Control+C" at the same time on your keyboard while in the pi terminal

 ### Controls:
 While in Tread Mode: